- May 2017 the City of Philadelphia sued Wells Fargo for predatory lending violations..

 - Black and Hispanic borrowers were much more likely to go into foreclosure on the loans that Wells Fargo gave them.

 - Philadelphia’s higher default rates for minority borrowers hurt the City financially: lower property tax revenues and higher costs to combat crime and blight.

 - December 2017 Wells Fargo agreed to pay the City of Philadelphia $10 million to settle the predatory lending lawsuit Wells fargo predatory lending.

 - However, Wells Fargo denied the allegations in Philadelphia’s claim.

 - $8.5 million will be used to provide down payments and closing costs for low and moderate-income families.

 - The remainder of the money will go to preventing foreclosures and revitalizing vacant lots.

-A real win for Philadelphia.
-Predatory Lending hurt so many.
+A real win for Philadelphia since their practices hurt so many.